 Institute of Networked Energy Systems

 Quality control of hydrogen samplesPurity tests for the quality control of hydrogen are carried out at the Institute for Networked Energy Systems to support the coupling of chemical energy sources to the electricity system.
 The aim is to provide standard-compliant fuel for hydrogen-powered fuel cell cars.

 HYPP research projectPlants only require certain parts of the electromagnetic spectrum for photosynthesis.
 If we wish to make optimum use of sunlight in parallel with energy production we can use the remaining wavelengths to generate electricity through transparent solar cells.
 The HYPP research project therefore involves developing a hybrid system that couples a bioreactor with a photovoltaic module.

 Network control room in the network laboratoryIn the network laboratory, the Institute for Networked Energy Systems uses a real-time simulation system to research new network structures in DC and AC operation.
 Here, scenarios can be simulated, for example, for the integration of electromobility, for the interaction of the power grid and digitalisation, or for system security.

-A server infrastructure with 14 TB RAM as well as 500 computing cores and eight graphics processors enables the high-resolution simulation of power grids at the Institute of Networked Energy Systems.
+High-resolution power grid simulation -A server infrastructure with 14 TB RAM as well as 500 computing cores and eight graphics processors enables the high-resolution simulation of power grids at the Institute of Networked Energy Systems.

-Prof. Dr. Carsten AgertHead of InstituteGerman Aerospace Center (DLR)DLR Institute of Networked Energy SystemsTelephone: +49 441 99906-100
+Prof. Dr. Carsten AgertHead of InstituteGerman Aerospace Center (DLR)Institute of Networked Energy SystemsCarl-von-Ossietzky-Straße 15Contact

-Thomas VogtDeputy DirectorGerman Aerospace Center (DLR)DLR Institute of Networked Energy SystemsTelephone: +49 441 99906-103
+Thomas VogtDeputy DirectorGerman Aerospace Center (DLR)Institute of Networked Energy SystemsTelephone: +49 441 99906-103